 Ragdolls also have…

-Can have many patterns like the colored point which will have a light-colored body with darker colored extremities on their ears and face.
-Then there are the bi-colored ragdolls which have the dark points as well, but have an extra feature of the inverted v on their head, stomach and legs then the ruff is white.
+Solid legs and oval-shaped eyes that are typically only blue-colored.
+If you find different colors on a “Ragdoll,” it is likely not a pure, pedigree cat.
+Their Ragdoll coat can have many patterns like the colored point, with a light-colored body with darker-colored extremities on their ears and face.
+Then there are the bi-colored ragdolls, which also have dark issues but have an extra feature of the inverted v on their head, stomach, and legs, then the ruff is white.

-A mitten ragdoll has the colored points but the feet are white, hence the name.
+A mitten ragdoll has colored points, but the feet are white, hence the name.
 The coats are soft and thick and can vary from semi-long to long.

 But be warned…

 They also love eating.
-So, you’ll want to be sure not to over feed your Ragdoll or give him or her too many treats because obesity can be a real problem with this breed, which can lead to a whole variety of other issues that can have a direct effect on the health of your pet.
+So, you’ll want to be sure not to feed your Ragdoll over or give them too many treats because obesity can be a real problem with this breed, leading to a variety of other issues that can directly affect your pet’s health.
+And even when you try to limit their food intake, these guys have a charming way of reminding you it’s dinner time.
+So, just be sure to stay strong!

-The Ragdoll breed is not an active animal and normally prefer to be indoor sleeping somewhere, or just looking out the window, instead of jumping and running around.
-They are quite playful, so they are happy to have play, but this soon wears off, when they will then find somewhere to sleep.
+The Ragdoll breed is not an active animal and usually prefers to be indoors, sleeping somewhere, or just looking out the window instead of jumping and running around.
+They are pretty playful, so they are happy to have played, but this soon wears off when they will then find somewhere to sleep.

-For the most part, the Ragdoll cat breed is a relatively healthy cat breed with one exception.
-These guys do seem to experience an increased risk for developing:
+For the most part, the Ragdoll cat breed is relatively healthy, with one exception.
+These guys do seem to experience an increased risk of developing:

 Which brings us to…